whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 Revolutionaries like the Black Panthers and Zapatistas often kept working their jobs to support themselves as they sought to free their people.
 Black Panther Don Cox put it well: "use what you got to get what you need."
 Making money and getting rich shouldn't be the end-goal.
 Just like the Tzutujil Mayans and Huron who liked to get rich so they could give it all away, or Harriet Tubman who saved up money so she could return South to help others escape chattel slavery, I support people in making money so they can do the most good in service of the people and nonhumans they love.

 When you know what to look for, you will see how low our expectations are for each other in unhealthy cultures.
 But it doesn't need to be this way.
 To create healthy subcultures and eventually sovereign healthy cultures, we need to raise our standards!

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Support people in moments of "little need"</div>
-<div class="rev-act-body">Daily life can be challenging and stressful for many people, making it difficult to join social movements, find time to reflect and grow, and enjoy life. [xxx-FINISH]</div></div>

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Tell someone that you care about them and will show up for them in moments of big need</div>
-<div class="rev-act-body">One of the biggest causes of self-centeredness is the belief that a person is on their own, and can't trust others to come to their aid in times of need.
-Think of a friend or family member that you care about, and with whom you already have a mutually nourishing relationship.  and whom you would definitely help in moments of need -- whether they get sick, get in a car accident, get arrested, or lose their job.
-Find a private moment or invite them to a private conversation, look them in the eye, and tell them you care about them and would support them in moments of need.</div></div>

 #### Everything is a Skill, and Everything Can Be Practiced Without Guilt or Shame